gmac/sass-thematic/README.md

-# Sass Theme
+# Thematic Sass

-_A generator for theme stylesheets from Sass_
+_A toolkit for generating customizable theme stylesheets from Sass_

-## Problem Scenario
+## The Problem...

-You're building a site that may be themed with various configurations of colors, fonts, and sizes.
-To do this, you set up one base stylesheet for the site, and then add on a theme stylesheet with theme-specific style overrides.
+You're building a site that gets themed with customizable colors, fonts, sizes, etc. So, you set up a base stylesheet for the site, and then maintain a separate theme stylesheet for custom style overrides.

-This works, however updating your stylesheets is now a hasstle.
-Any style modifications in the base stylesheet must also be reconciled in the theme-specific style override.
-Keeping these stylesheets in sync is laborious, and frustrating.
-It would be really neat if we could just automatically generate these override styles from the base stylesheet source.
+Unfortunately, this turns style updates into a hasstle.
+Style adjustments in the base stylesheet must always be mirrored in the theme-specific override.
+Keeping these stylesheets in sync is laborious and frustrating.
+It would be really great if we could just automate the creation of these overrides from the base source.

-Sass Theme can help.
+Thematic Sass can help.

 ## Here's How it Works